-[4] T. Geyer, X. Mol, S. Blaß, and V. Helms, "Bridging the gap: Linking Molecular Simulations and Systemic Descriptions of Cellular Compartments", PLoS ONE 5(11): e14070 (2010) doi:10.1371/journal.pone.0014070 http://service.bioinformatik.uni-saarland.de/vesiweb
+T. Geyer, X. Mol, S. Blaß, and V. Helms, "Bridging the Gap: Linking Molecular Simulations and Systemic Descriptions of Cellular Compartments", PLoS ONE 5 (2010) e14070 http://service.bioinformatik.uni-saarland.de/vesiweb

 An online version of the chromatophore simulations which has successfully been used in classrooms to familiarize students with stochastic effects can be accessed at the following URL.
 There also documentation and tutorials can be found.